English Language Proficiency

 Visa Application Procedures

-We will begin registering Summer College students for their daytime courses on February 19, 2018.
+We will begin registering accepted Summer College students who have paid their deposit for their daytime classes on February 18, 2019.
 Once you have been registered for your daytime class, we will initiate the process for you to apply for an I-20 Visa document.
 This will begin with Duke University Visa Services (DVS) providing you with access to their online web form.
-Be prepared to complete the form and return the required documents by postal delivery service (these will not be accepted via fax or e-mail).
+Be prepared to complete the form online and then return the required documents by postal delivery service (these will not be accepted via fax or e-mail).
+We strongly recommend using DHL or FedEx.

-After Duke Visa Services has received and approved your documentation, you will be issued an I-20.
+After Duke Visa Services has received all of the documents listed above, it will take them two to three weeks to process your materials, approve your documentation, and issue your I-20.
+Therefore, it is important that you send your documents and submit your web form as soon as the Duke Summer Session office asks you to do so.
 You will need to make an appointment with a U.S. Consulate or Embassy and present your I-20 in order to obtain an F-1 Visa.

 Duke University will send you detailed information describing this process once you have been offered admission to Summer College.
-If you are an international student and believe you do not need an F-1 Visa to attend, please contact us at firstname.lastname@example.org.
+If you are an international student and believe you do not need an F-1 Visa to attend, or if you are currently studying in the United States on an F-1 visa issued by your high school, please contact us at email@example.com.

 All Summer College students are required to have health insurance that is written by a U.S.-based company.
-Short-term health insurance is offered by many U.S. companies such as USI Affinity Travel Services (www.travelinsure.com) and is needed to pay for any medical attention you may need.
+Short-term health insurance is offered by many U.S. companies and is needed to pay for any medical attention you may need.
+Companies our students have previously used include USI Affinity Travel Services (www.travelinsure.com) for international students and Agile Health Insurance (https://www.agilehealthinsurance.com/term-health-insurance/lifeshield) for US students.
 While travel insurance may assist you with travel costs in the event of an emergency, it will not satisfy Duke Summer College’s medical insurance requirement, as many policies do not cover medical bills.
 Prior to attending Summer College, you will be required to submit proof of U.S.-based health insurance.
 Please note that Summer College students are not permitted to use Duke Student Health Services, including the Duke’s Counseling and Psychological Services.

 Estimated Student Budget: Summer College, 4-Week Term